The Ultimate Guide to Sofa Stain Removal

 - Get your protein stain remover and cover the stain and around it with the product.

-- Lift it using a fabric rinser or cool water (must be cold water, as hot water can really mess up the situation, milk being a protein stain).
+- Lift it using cold water (hot water can really mess up the situation, milk being a protein stain).

 - Now blot the area using paper towels to lift as much of the moisture as possible.

 - Rinse the area again, blotting well with paper towels or absorbent cloths, leaving the area as dry as you can.

 Your similar stains for this method include all milk-based products, chocolate milk, yogurts, dairy ice cream, and vomit.

 The method of removing wine staining depends on the wine – red or white.
 White wine can be treated just like any other alcohol: